aherbert/gdsc-test/docs/index.rst

 Modular Design
 ==============

-GDSC Test is separated into different packages so that only the desired functionality can be included as a project dependency.
+GDSC Test is separated into different packages so that the desired functionality can be included as a project dependency.

 ================================= ===========